Skip to main content

 info

-4. Run the following command to start the runner binary:
+4. Start the runner binary:

 harness-docker-runner-windows-amd64.exe server